DinMo

 Resources

-Using cookies was straightforward and made things easier and quicker, so they were more seductive.
-In a way, yes, they helped lower the barrier to efficient online marketing and better customer acquisition.
 You could have a view of what your visitors were doing elsewhere.
 All you had to do was to attach this little string, that magic pixel Facebook developed, or the javascript snippet pushed by Google.
-Tracking visitors was not perfect, but you could easily have all the steps.
-You could even have an (imperfect) solution for attribution.

-With cookies, they knew it all.. not you
+With cookies, they knew it all..
+Not you!

-That perspective is slightly flawed.
-For one, you did not have that view.
-You would get the information those tech behemoths doing the tracking would provide you.
-For free?
-Well, usually, when lunch is free, it means you are the lunch.
 So they pumped you up with some data you could use on their platforms to buy more ads.
 The art of analytics and getting to know your customers were in their hands.
 The data you let them have improved their understanding of your customers and your spending on their platform.

-Then a wind of change blew on all this system.
-With the increasing usage of ad blockers and compliance-driven strategic moves of Safari, iOS, and soon Chrome blocking cookies, the system is teetering on the brink of blind investment.
-The bad news is you have to react.
-The good news is you will now be in charge of organizing this online acquisition, and no one else knows your business as much as you do and has the drive to improve it.
 The endgame of Google or Meta was to sell more ads, not to improve your business, even if there is some overlap there.
 Remember the Google attribution rule where the last click wins, and that one is often related to a search term.

 Opportunities to dig into your website and server-side data

-The other good news when reflecting on this new cookieless world is that marketing peers have been doing this for years.
-And even before the times of the internet.
 There are mechanisms to try to put data where it might look hard to do so.
 For example, mail-order companies used to put discount coupons to find the origin of the lead and also put codes in the “reply bulletin” you would send back.
-So these end up being today's UTMs in links and landing pages.
-That data is already a good start to a better understanding of your customers, along with navigation data on your website.

 Here are some thoughts on what you can do by spending time working on the quality of your website data - and maybe you already do these things, but just in case, here they go :

-• Improve your understanding of your personae by digging into the website visitor behavior: which pages they spend time on, what are their routes on the website lead to the most conversion.
-The last page before conversion might often be the same (for instance, the pricing page) - then which landing page did they arrive on? which blog post or solutions page did they read longer than the others?
+The last page before conversion might often be the same (for instance, the pricing page) - then which landing page did they arrive on?
+Which blog post or solutions page did they read longer than the others?

 • Identify pages with higher bounce rates or lower engagement to improve them and get a better experience for your visitors on your website.